niemopen/niem-naming-design-rules/ndr6src.md

 ### 3.1.1 Messages

 In NIEM terms, the package of data shared at runtime is a [message](#def).
 This data is arranged according to a supported [serialization](#def).
 The result is a sequence of bits that represent the information content of the message.
-[Figure 3-2](#fig3-2) shows two messages with the same information, one serialized in XML, the other in JSON.
-Each message is a request for a quantity of some item.
+[Figure 3-2](#fig3-2) shows two messages representing the same information, one serialized in XML, the other in JSON.
+Each message in this example is a request for a quantity of some item.
 (In all examples, closing tags and brackets may be omitted, and long lines may be truncated.)

 ```
 <msg:Request                                                  | {